astro-informatics/sopt/README.md

 **SOPT** is an open-source `C++` package available under the [license](#license) below.
 It performs Sparse OPTimisation using state-of-the-art convex optimisation algorithms.
 It solves a variety of sparse regularisation problems, including the Sparsity Averaging Reweighted Analysis (SARA) algorithm.

+**SOPT** also has several MPI wrappers that can be adapted for computational distirbution of various linear operators and convex optimisation algorithms.
+Wavelet Operators with **SOPT** also support multi-threading through OpenMP.

 **SOPT** is written in `C++` primarily but also contains partial and prototyped Matlab implementations of various algorithms.

 **SOPT** is largely provided to support the [**PURIFY**](https://github.com/astro-informatics/purify) package, a companion open-source code to perform radio interferometric imaging, also written by the authors of **SOPT**.
 For further background please see the [reference](#references-and-citation) section.